uselesstechjunks/leetcode/docs/source/math/prob.rst

 		* We note that :math:`\mathbb{E}[Z^2]=\mathbb{E}\left[\left(\frac{\tilde{X}}{\sqrt{\mathbb{E}[\tilde{X}^2]}}\right)^2\right]=\frac{\mathbb{E}[\tilde{X}^2]}{\mathbb{E}[\tilde{X}^2]}=1`.
 	* Skewness is the 3rd moment of **standardised** rv, :math:`\mathrm{skew}(X)=\mathbb{E}[\tilde{Z}^3]`.

-		* Skewness is a statistical measure that assesses the asymmetry of a probability distribution.
+		* Skewness is a way to describe the shape of a probability distribution.
+It tells us if the distribution is lopsided.

-		* It quantifies the extent to which the data is skewed or shifted to one side.
-		* Positive skewness indicates a longer tail on the right side of the distribution, while negative skewness indicates a longer tail on the left side.
+			* If the skewness is positive, it means the distribution has a longer tail on the right.
+			* If it’s negative, it means the distribution has a longer tail on the left.
 	* Kurtosis is the 4th moment of **standardised** rv, :math:`\mathrm{kurt}(X)=\mathbb{E}[\tilde{Z}^4]`.

 		* Kurtosis comes from the Greek word for bulging.
-		* Kurtosis is always positive.
-		* Kurtosis is a statistical measure that quantifies the shape of a probability distribution.
-		* It provides information about the tails and peakedness of the distribution compared to a normal distribution.
+		* Kurtosis describes how a probability distribution is shaped.
+It tells us about the distribution’s tails and its peak.

-		* Positive kurtosis indicates heavier tails and a more peaked distribution, while negative kurtosis suggests lighter tails and a flatter distribution.
+			* If kurtosis is positive, the distribution has heavy tails and a sharp peak.
+			* If it’s negative, the distribution has light tails and a flat peak.

 .. tip::
 	* Note that :math:`\mathbb{E}[X^2]=0` signifies that :math:`X=0` with probability 1.
 This is a useful trick in many calculations.